stephantul/stephantul.github.io/_posts/2019-07-15-spacytree.markdown

 ---
 layout: post
-title:  "Parsing a spacy json to a tree."
+title:  "Parsing a spacy json to a tree"
 date:   2019-07-14 00:00:00 +0530
 categories: trees, spacy
 ---